Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

-Handwoven Mexican rugs from Oaxaca are some of the most beautiful handmade products in Mexico.
-These Oaxacan rugs have history, eye-catching color, handmade quality, and a fantastic educational tour (when you purchase them directly from the makers).
+Handwoven Mexican rugs from Oaxaca are some of Mexico’s most beautiful handmade products.
+These Oaxacan rugs have history, eye-catching color, handcrafted quality, and a fantastic educational tour (when you purchase them directly from the makers).

-On our road trip through Mexico, we had an opportunity to take a tour of making handmade Mexican wool rug from Oaxaca and purchased their beautiful rug.
-Not only they are high-quality, purchasing hand woven wool rugs from Mexico help support the local countryside economy.
+On our road trip through Mexico, we took a tour of making handmade Mexican wool rugs from Oaxaca and purchased their beautiful carpet.
+Not only are they high-quality, but buying handwoven wool rugs from Mexico helps support the local countryside economy.

-Much of the rug production in Oaxaca is dominated by the Zapotec indigenous communities that live in the valleys of Oaxaca state, in southern Mexico.
-During the pre-Columbian era, the Zapotec had one of the most highly developed cultures and communities in Mesoamerica.
-And Zapotec woven garments, in particular, were highly prized in the region.
+Much of the rug production in Oaxaca is dominated by the Zapotec indigenous communities that live in the valleys of Oaxaca state in southern Mexico.
+During the pre-Columbian era, the Zapotec had one of Mesoamerica’s most highly developed cultures and communities.
+And Zapotec woven garments, particularly, were highly prized in the region.

-But the story of the Zapotec Oaxaca wool rugs originates in the mid-1500s when Fray Juan Lopez de Zarate brought sheep from Europe and introduced the modern spinning wheel to the Zapotec people living in the Oaxaca Teotitlán valley.
+But the Zapotec Oaxaca wool rugs originated in the mid-1500s when Fray Juan Lopez de Zarate brought sheep from Europe and introduced the modern spinning wheel to the Zapotec people living in the Oaxaca Teotitlรกn valley.

-From then, wool rugs have become an economic stable for the Zapotec, especially the women, as a means to earn additional income while also taking care of the family.
-And with the onset of globalization, opportunities for the Zapotec to make, promote, and sell their beautiful Oaxacan rugs has been a boon to these communities living in the isolated countryside.
+Since then, wool rugs have become an economic stable for the Zapotec, especially the women, to earn additional income while caring for the family.
+With the onset of globalization, opportunities for the Zapotec to make, promote, and sell their beautiful Oaxacan rugs have been a boon to these communities living in the isolated countryside.

 The Oaxaca Rug Production Process

-The Mexican rug that is handmade in Oaxaca is produced using a hybrid of techniques that were either native and developed by the Zapotec, brought in during the Spanish colonial era, or recently introduced during globalization.
+Mexican rugs handmade in Oaxaca are produced using a hybrid of techniques that were either native and developed by the Zapotec, brought in during the Spanish colonial era, or recently introduced during globalization.

-When an Oaxaca rug maker receives the sheared raw sheep’s wool from the shepherd, the wool simply arrives unceremoniously stuffed in a large sack.
+When an Oaxaca rug maker receives the sheared raw sheepโs wool from the shepherd, the wool arrives unceremoniously stuffed in a large sack.
 The wool is tangled, knotted, and not yet fit to be spun into yarn.

-Unsurprisingly, sheep’s wool isn’t all the same color.
-They come in white, dark brown, and all the different shades in-between.
-So one of the first jobs is to separate all the different wool into similar color groups.
+Unsurprisingly, sheepโs wool isn’t all the same color.
+They come in white, dark brown, and all the different shades in between.
+So, one of the first jobs is separating the other wool into similar color groups.

-Then the wool is ready to be washed to clean out the dirt.
+Then, the wool is ready to be washed to clean the dirt.

-After washing the wool, the wool is then carded multiple times by hand with wooden paddles to smooth out the wool and take out the tangles and knots.
-Hand carding the wool iis an incredibly time intensive and mundane process and we were told that this is often done by the women while watching TV.
+After washing the wool, it is carded multiple times with wooden paddles to smooth it and remove the tangles and knots.
+Carding the wool by hand is an incredibly time-intensive and mundane process, and we were told that this is often done by women while watching TV.

-Once the wool is straightened and ready, it is then spun into yarn using a traditional wooden spinning wheel.
-And we can tell you from experience, spinning wool is hard!
-Both your left hand (feeding the yarn spool) and the right hand (turning the spinning wheel) need to be working together to produce a consistent girth of yarn.
+Once the wool is straightened and ready, it is spun into yarn using a traditional wooden spinning wheel.
+And we can tell you from experience that spinning wool is hard!
+Both your left hand (feeding the yarn spool) and your right hand (turning the spinning wheel) must work together to produce a consistent girth of yarn.

 But Rosario, our Oaxaca rug guide, worked the spinning wheel effortlessly.